Massey Ferguson

-Massey Ferguson Limited is an American agricultural machinery manufacturer.
-The company was established in 1953 through the merger of farm equipment makers Massey-Harris of Canada and the Ferguson Company of the United Kingdom.
-It was based in Toronto, then Brantford, Ontario, Canada, until 1988.
-The company transferred its headquarters in 1991 to Buffalo, New York, U.S. before it was acquired by AGCO, the new owner of its former competitor Allis-Chalmers.
-Massey Ferguson is among several brands in a portfolio produced and marketed by American industrial agricultural equipment conglomerate AGCO and a major seller in international markets around the world.
+Massey Ferguson is an agricultural machinery manufacturer, established in 1953 through the merger of farm equipment makers Massey-Harris of Canada and the Ferguson Company of Ireland.
+It was based in Coventry then moved to Beauvais in 2003 when the Coventry factory was shut down.

 History

 Massey Manufacturing Co.

 In 1847, Daniel Massey established the Newcastle Foundry and Machine Manufactory in what is now Newcastle, Ontario.
 The company made some of the world's first mechanical threshers, at first by assembling parts from the United States, but eventually designing and building its own equipment.
 Daniel Massey's son, Hart Massey, renamed the enterprise the Massey Manufacturing Co.

 In 1879, the company moved to Toronto and it soon became one of the city's leading employers.
 It was located on King Street West at Strachan Avenue, occupying the former Toronto exhibition grounds, the site of Toronto's Crystal Palace, just south of the Provincial Lunatic Asylum and north of the Central Prison.
 The huge complex of factories, consisting of a 4.4 ha site with plant and head office at 915 King Street West (now part of Liberty Village), became one of the best-known features of the city.
 The company expanded further and began to sell its products internationally.
 Through extensive advertising campaigns, it became one of the most well-known brands in Canada.
 A labor shortage throughout the country also helped to make the firm's mechanized equipment very attractive.